-Total statutory revenues of Battle Creek, after intercompany eliminations, which is limited to net investment income and other income, were \$31 and \$38, respectively, during the three months ended March 31, 2019 and 2018, respectively.
-There were no statutory-basis expenses reported, after intercompany eliminations, during the three months ended March 31, 2019 and 2018.
+Total statutory revenues of Battle Creek, after intercompany eliminations, which is limited to net investment income and other income, were \$42 and \$31, respectively, during the three months ended March 31, 2020 and 2019, respectively.
+There were no statutory-basis expenses reported, after intercompany eliminations, during the three months ended March 31, 2020 and 2019.

-13. Benefit Plans
+14. Benefit Plans

-The Company sponsors a money-purchase plan that covers all eligible employees.
+The Company sponsors a money purchase plan that covers all Nodak Insurance eligible employees, and Westminster sponsors a profit sharing plan.
 Plan costs are funded annually as they are earned.
-The Company's contribution expense for the money-purchase plan totaled \$199 and \$197 during the three months ended March 31, 2019 and 2018, respectively.
+The Company reported expenses related to the money purchase plan totaling \$219 and \$199 during the three months ended March 31, 2020 and 2019, respectively.

 The Company also sponsors a 401(k) plan with an automatic contribution to all eligible employees and a matching contribution for eligible employees of 50% up to 3% of eligible compensation.
-The Company's contributions expense to the 401(k) plan totaled \$139 and \$140 during the three months ended March 31, 2019 and 2018, respectively.
+The Company reported expenses related to the 401(k) plan totaling \$144 and \$139 during the three months ended March 31, 2020 and 2019, respectively.
 All fees associated with both plans are deducted from the eligible employee accounts.